• Skip to primary navigation

 Make a Fake Lung

-Find out how your lungs work with this fun fake lung activity.
+Find out how your lungs work with this fun model lung activity, which shows how changes in air pressure move air in and out of the lungs.

 Fake lung made with a plastic bottle, straw and balloons